JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

 export default Person;
 ```

+`useFetch` is a hook that takes in a fetch instance as an argument and returns an array of length two:

+1. The first item is the data associated with the fetch instance or `null` if no data is available
+2. The second item is the status associated with the fetch instance.
+There are helpers that exist (e.g. `isNormal`, `isLoading`) that you can use to unwrap this value into their different boolean values.
+[Jump to Making sense of statuses to learn more.](../TODO.md)

+Since `useFetch` is a hook, it has the ability to re-render your component when either the data or the status changes.

+Use this hook to react to data changes and the different statuses of your fetches.

 ## Making a request then dispatching it

-The last example showed you how to pull data from a fetch but not how to actually start off the request.
-In order to send off a request and make the fetch populate with data, you first have to make and dispatch a request.
+The last example showed you how to pull data from a fetch instance but not how to initially dispatch the request when the component first mounts.

-Below is a modified example that will fetch the data when the component mounts or the `personId` changes.
+Below is a modified example that will dispatch a request when the `personId` changes (including the first mount).

 ```js
 import React, { useEffect } from 'react';